michaelrutherford/Norgate-Calculator/README.md

 > go run norgate.go

-_All input must be seperated by spaces.
+_All input must be separated by spaces.
 See the example below._

 > Enter an equation.